gdg-x/boomerang/README.md

 =========
 Boomerang is a template for a basic GDG web site.

+There is a forked version for Google App Engine - https://github.com/Splaktar/boomerang-gae

 Using boomerang
 ---------------
 Update js/config.js with values appropriate for your group: